FeatureBaseDB/infrastructure/terraform/examples/README.md

 10. `make provision` This runs ansible and installs stuff on all your hosts.

 Now you can do things!
 The most important commands are:
+- `make help` See a list of commands with help strings.
 - `make output` See the internal and external IP addresses of the infrastructure you provisioned.
 - `make ssh-agent` SSH to the agent node with some helpful port forwards.
 - `make ssh` SSH to the first Pilosa node.